 FRESNO, Calif.
 (AP) -- An environmentalist billionaire who has pledged to spend tens of millions of dollars targeting Republicans who reject climate change announced Friday that he is now creating a fund to help victims of extreme weather disasters, starting with wildfires in the American West.

-Tom Steyer and his wife, Kat Taylor, launched the Climate Disaster Relief Fund with profits from withdrawing all of the couple's investments in Kinder Morgan, one of the largest energy companies in North America.
-Steyer's NextGen Climate confirmed that the couple made an initial contribution of $2 million.
+Tom Steyer and his wife, Kat Taylor, launched the Climate Disaster Relief Fund that will draw on the couple's personal profits from investments in Kinder Morgan, one of the largest energy companies in North America.

 Climate change leads to warming temperatures, drought and insect outbreaks, which exacerbate costly wildfires, Steyer said in a statement.